froger-me/wp-packages-update-server/README.md

 Packages branch name                  | text      | The branch to download when getting remote packages from the Remote Repository Service.
 Remote Repository Service credentials | text      | Credentials for non-publicly accessible repositories.<br/>In the case of Github and Gitlab, an access token (`token`).<br/>In the case of Bitbucket, the Consumer key and secret separated by a pipe (`consumer_key|consumer_secret`).
 IMPORTANT: when creating the consumer, "This is a private consumer" must be checked.
 Remote update check frequency         | select    | How often WP Packages Update Server will poll each Remote Repository for package updates - checking too often may slow down the server (recommended "Once Daily").

+In addition, in case Webhooks are not used, the following actions are available to forcefully alter the packages schedules (maintenance, tests, etc):
+- Clear all the scheduled remote updates
+- Reschedule all the remote updates

 ### Licenses Tab